-It is also important that you learn to recognise and pursue business opportunities with a real potential from dead leads which are neve going to turn into real value for you.
+It is also important that you learn to recognize and pursue business opportunities with a real potential from dead leads which are never going to turn into real value for you.
 I would say, rule of thumb: after 3 or 4 attempts to convert a lead, drop it…

 * Join groups: Don’t isolate yourself working at home, join groups of similar minded people.
 What ever they might do.
 I was happy to find the Manly Home Workers Association.
 A small group of local self employed guys brought together by Mark Kelly.
 We were going for a long lunch, sometimes followed by a group surf on the last Friday of each month.
 Not only you can meet amazing people that way, but you can also have a fun and might even pick up projects along the way…

 * Do what you know and only what you know: Don’t hesitate to invest in the services that you need & will make your life easier: One of my first gigs as a consultant was with Fairfax Media.
 There was no way I could sort out the legal aspect of the contract on my own.
 I paid a lawyer to look at it.
 Same goes for accounting, house keeping (re book keeping- don’t over do it, a simple excel spread sheet might do the trick).

 * Watch your time: If you invoice for one-day worth of work, work for one day, not two.
 Track your time.
 Communicate with your clients early if you are going over time, and look for options to cover that extra time you need.
 Don’t think admin time is free… the time you spend doing your admin is time you can’t spend delivering work.
 It should also be charged!

 * Seek advice and listen to it: It is always a good idea to sense check your ideas, presentation materials to people you trust.
 Be open to suggestions and implement what you consider sensible.
 That is how I found my business name, optimized my rate card…